adelsam/CarND-Behavioral-Cloning-P3/writeup_template.md

 primarily from this perspective.
 I could have also dropped 50% of the side-camera images.

 I used the shuffle and validation_split parameters of Keras model's fit function to randomly shuffle the images used for training and reserve 20% of the data for validation.
-Using a separate test and validation set is another way to help prevent overfitting int he model.
+This is another way to help prevent over-fitting in the model.

 When I was training on my local computer, I used the Keras EarlyStopping callback to stop training when the rate of improvement in the validation loss began to decrease.
 I found that the loss started to flatten out very quickly, usually after 2 or 3 Epocs.